alessandro-f-martins/complain_api_app/docs/README.md

 - Exact and "*like*" searches can be combined
 - Google Maps- and MongoDB native-based geolocation capabilities
 - JSON-based document format, MongoDB-based persistence
 - Dockerfile for building containerized application.
-A link to an example container can be found [here][docker_link]